Bradycardia (Slow Heart Rate)

 For some people, a slow heart rate does not cause any problems.
 It can be a sign of being very fit.
 Healthy young adults and athletes often have heart rates of less than 60 beats a minute.

 In other people, bradycardia is a sign of a problem with the heart's electrical system.
 It means that the heart's natural pacemaker isn't working right or that the electrical pathways of the heart are disrupted.
-In severe forms of bradycardia, the heart beats so slowly that it doesn't pump enough blood to meet the body's needs.
-This can cause symptoms and can be life-threatening.
+Sometimes, the heart beats so slowly that it doesn't pump enough blood to meet the body's needs.
+This can cause symptoms, such as feeling dizzy or weak.
+In some cases, it can be life-threatening.

 - Changes in the heart that are the result of aging.